2.7.2. Rules for using internal polygons

 If an archipelago is located within the borders of two different hydrography items, then you must create internal polygons for it within both of those items.

 126.96.36.199.
 When not to use internal polygons

 Internal polygons should not be used when drawing the following:

 Outlines of reservoirs located within woodlands items (there is a Reservoir item under the Hydrography category on YME):

-Outlines of woodlands located within island items (there is an Islands item under the Terrain category and a Woodlands item under the Vegetation category on YME):
+Outlines of woodlands located within island polygons (there is an Islands item under the Terrain category and a Woodlands item under the Vegetation category on YME):

 Terrain items located on islands.
 For example, a volcano on an island can be drawn as a separate terrain item, but it should not be drawn as an internal polygon within an island item.

-Clearings in woods are drawn as internal polygons within woodlands (the green dotted line in the drawing), but reservoirs within clearings are drawn as separate polygons (highlighted in the drawing):
+Clearings in woods are drawn as internal polygons within woodlands (the green dotted line in the drawing), but bodies of water within clearings are drawn as separate polygons (highlighted in the drawing):